pol-lozano/2D_Game_Engine/README.md

 - TileMap (with bitmasking and basic lighting)
 - Transform

+## AssetManger
-AssetManger which handles loading in textures and fonts, keeping track of them as well as cleaning up after the program ends.
+- Handles loading in textures and fonts, keeping track of them as well as cleaning up after the program ends.
+## Physics and math classes
-Generic Vector2 class with vector math functions used for a basic physics engine.
+- Generic Vector2 class with vector math functions used for a basic physics engine.
-Accurate delta time calculation with framecapping and V-Sync.
+- Timer class with accurate delta time calculation with framecapping and V-Sync.
+- Collision class with AABB collision detection